soot-oss/soot/README.md

 # IMPORTANT: Soot is now succeeded by SootUp!
 **In December 2022, we have officially released [SootUp](https://soot-oss.github.io/SootUp/), a version of Soot with a completely overhauled, more modular, testable, maintainable and usable architecture.
 Please check this out in case you wish to start a new program-analysis project.**

+Since there has been some confusion: SootUp is not yet feature-complete.
+Therefore, the "old" Soot needs to live on for the time being, especially for projects that require instrumentation capabilities or robust Android support.
+The "old" Soot is still being maintained until it can safely be dropped for a feature-complete successor.

 # Using Soot?
 Let us know about it!
 We are regularly applying for funding to help us maintain Soot.
 You can help us immensely by letting us know about [**projects that use Soot**](https://github.com/soot-oss/soot/wiki/Users-of-Soot), both commercially or in the form of research tools.